Tearsheet

 John W. Kemper, President and Chief Executive Officer

-John W. Kemper is President and Chief Executive Officer of Commerce Bancshares, Inc., and Chairman and Chief Executive Officer of Commerce Bank.
-He joined Commerce in 2007 and, prior to his current role, served as the organization's President and Chief Operating Officer.
+John W. Kemper serves as the President and Chief Executive Officer of Commerce Bancshares, Inc., and Chairman and Chief Executive Officer of Commerce Bank.
+He joined Commerce in 2007, and prior to his current role, he served as the organization's President and Chief Operating Officer.
 Before joining Commerce, he worked as an Engagement Manager in the New York and Chicago offices of McKinsey & Company, a management consulting firm.
-Kemper holds a Bachelor of Arts in history and political science from Stanford University, a Master of Science in economic history from the London School of Economics, and an MBA from Northwestern University's Kellogg School of Management.
+He also served as chairman of Capital for Business, Commerce Bank's private equity subsidiary.
+Mr. Kemper holds a Bachelor of Arts in history and political science from Stanford University, a Master of Science in economic history from the London School of Economics, and an MBA from Northwestern University's Kellogg School of Management.

 Charles G. Kim, Executive Vice President and Chief Financial Officer